GRami2/backendJobs/README.md

-# Application Backend pour la Gestion des Offres d'Emploi
+# Backend application for managing job offers

-Cette application backend développée avec **Spring Boot** permet de gérer une plateforme simplifiée pour les offres d'emploi.
+This backend application developed with **Spring Boot** allows you to manage a simplified platform for job offers.

-## Fonctionnalités Principales
+## Main Features

-### 1. Acteurs de l'application
+### 1. Application actors
-- **Administrateur (ADMIN) :** Responsable de la gestion complète de la plateforme.
+- Administrator (ADMIN):** Responsible for the complete management of the platform.
-- **Candidat (CANDIDATE) :** Utilisateur pouvant consulter et interagir avec les offres d'emploi.
+- Applicant (CANDIDATE) :** User who can consult and interact with job offers.

-### 2. Fonctionnalités par rôle
+### 2. Features by role

-#### Administrateur (ADMIN)
+#### Administrator (ADMIN)
-- Gestion des secteurs d'activité.
+- Manage business sectors.
-- Gestion des offres d'emploi (création, mise à jour, suppression).
+- Manage job offers (create, update, delete).
-- Consultation de la liste des candidats inscrits.
+- View list of registered candidates.
-- Visualisation des statistiques globales.
+- View global statistics.

-#### Candidat (CANDIDATE)
+#### Candidate (CANDIDATE)
-- Inscription sur la plateforme.
+- Register on the platform.
-- Consultation des offres d'emploi et de leurs détails.
+- View job offers and details.

-### 3. Informations Techniques
+### 3. technical information
-- **Authentification :** Implémentée avec JWT pour une sécurité renforcée.
+- Authentication:** Implemented with JWT for enhanced security.
-- **Documentation API :** Une documentation interactive est disponible grâce à Swagger.
+- API documentation:** Interactive documentation is available through Swagger.